-Theme Issue Solution Carers not given the tools they need to do their job including key documents, medical and educational information Carers expertise regarding the child often not sought or disregarded when making a decision Carers are not asked to share significant information they may have on the child, family and extended family Carers not treated as part of a team Identify tools that will assist carers to do their job including: Information technologies or apps, information, review of policy and system arrangements about care team meeting to ensure they occur and that carers are included sector which inhibit carer's ability to deliver the 5.
+Theme Issue Solution Carers are not notified about key decisions that affect a care arrangement.
+Carers not given the tools they need to do their job including key documents, medical and educational information Carers expertise regarding the child often not sought or disregarded when making a decision Carers are not asked to share significant information they may have on the child, family and extended family Carer calls returned Carers not treated as part of a team Identify tools that will assist carers to do their job including: Information technologies or apps, information, review of policy and system arrangements about care team meeting to ensure they occur and that carers are included sector which inhibit carer's ability to deliver the sector which inhibit carer's 5.
 Decision making Decisions about issues that affect carers are delayed, inconsistent and/or require extensive carer follow up Lack of timely decision making or action by child protection: Births not registered Birth certificates not obtained Passport applications not finalised within a reasonable time Expenditure reimbursement delayed Unclear responsibilities and roles between DHHS and agencies Lack of decision making consistency across DHHS areas especially re: funding and service provision Systemic issues highlighted by CAGs unable to be dealt with easily within current DHHS and CAG architecture Referral for children leaving care to Better Futures is too late Significant delays in making quality of care investigations decisions in the CIMS (Client Incident Management System) process.
 Develop and efficiency agenda to: identify decision making bottlenecks (e.g. interstate travel and expenditure reimbursement) develop options for streamlining decision making processes like centralising some functions (passports, birth registration) develop process for considering and responding to systemic issues raised by CAGs 6.
-Information service provision Carers often don't have the necessary information about child to support the placement Failure to provide carers with information about the child including: health status family information birth certificates Centrelink number Medicare number Transport system difficult for carers to access to confirm transport Stipulate strict information requirements at the establishment of a placement Consider new technologies to decentralise information access and provision (e.g. Carer connect app in QLD provides carers with access
+Information service provision Carers often don't have the necessary information about child to support the placement Failure to provide carers with information about the child including: health status family information birth certificates Centrelink number Stipulate strict information requirements at the establishment of a placement Consider new technologies to decentralise information access and provision (e.g.